MartinDavidWaller/SEMI-AUTOMATIC-BUG-key---From-the-ground-up/README.md

 ## Assembly

 Assembly is quite easy.
 Below are the steps to follow.
-The only required tools are a screw driver and small pliers.
+The only required tools are a screwdriver and small pliers.

 ### Step 1